isaac-sim/IsaacGymEnvs/README.md

 }
 ```

-If you use the Trifinger environment in your work, please ensure you cite the following work:
+**Note** if you use the Trifinger environment in your work, please ensure you cite the following work:
 ```
 @misc{isaacgym-trifinger,
   title     = {{Transferring Dexterous Manipulation from GPU Simulation to a Remote Real-World TriFinger}},